 The term "school of origin" is defined as the school the student attended when permanently housed, or the school in which the student was last enrolled, including a preschool.
-When a student completes the final grade level served by the students "school of origin;" the "school of origin" shall progress to the designated receiving school at the next grade level for all of its feeder schools the same as for all students attending one school and progressing to another school in the District.
+When a student completes the final grade level served by the student's school of origin, the school of origin shall progress to the designated receiving school at the next grade level for all of its feeder schools the same as for all students attending one school and progressing to another school to the extent applicable to the Charter School.